catalingavan/logbee.Documentation/source/on-premises/installation/local-server/update-guide.rst

    .. code-block:: none

        \Backups
-       ├── logBee.Frontend\
+       ├── logbee.Frontend\
-       └── logBee.Backend\
+       └── logbee.Backend\

 Copy new files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3) Delete from the **logBee.Backend** folder everything but:
+3) Delete from the **logbee.Backend** folder everything but:

    .. code-block:: none

-       \logBee.Backend
+       \logbee.Backend
        ├── Configuration\
        ├── appsettings.json
        └── web.config

-4) Delete from the **logBee.Frontend** folder everything but:
+4) Delete from the **logbee.Frontend** folder everything but:

    .. code-block:: none

-       \logBee.Frontend
+       \logbee.Frontend
        ├── Configuration\
        ├── appsettings.json
        └── web.config

-5) Extract the contents of ``logBee.Backend.AspNetCore.zip`` to logBee.Backend folder.
+5) Extract the contents of ``logbee.Backend.AspNetCore.zip`` to logbee.Backend folder.

    Choose **not to override** the existing files (keep the local files).

-6) Extract the contents of ``logBee.Frontend.AspNetCore.zip`` to logBee.Frontend folder.
+6) Extract the contents of ``logbee.Frontend.AspNetCore.zip`` to logbee.Frontend folder.

    Choose **not to override** the existing files (keep the local files).

-Update logBee.Backend configuration
+Update logbee.Backend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-7) Apply the configuration changes (if any) by updating logBee.json file.
+7) Apply the configuration changes (if any) by updating logbee.json file.

-   The configuration changes will be listed in the :doc:`change log </on-premises/logBee-backend/change-log>`.
+   The configuration changes will be listed in the :doc:`change log </on-premises/logbee-backend/change-log>`.

-Update logBee.Frontend configuration
+Update logbee.Frontend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-8) Apply the configuration changes (if any) by updating logBee.json file.
+8) Apply the configuration changes (if any) by updating logbee.json file.

-   The configuration changes will be listed in the :doc:`change log </on-premises/logBee-frontend/change-log>`.
+   The configuration changes will be listed in the :doc:`change log </on-premises/logbee-frontend/change-log>`.

-9) Change/increment the value of ``"StaticResourcesVersion"`` property from ``logBee.json`` file.
+9) Change/increment the value of ``"StaticResourcesVersion"`` property from ``logbee.json`` file.

    This will refresh the browser cache for static resources.

    .. code-block:: json
        :emphasize-lines: 3
-       :caption: C:\\inetpub\\wwwroot\\logBee.Frontend\\Configuration\\logBee.json
+       :caption: C:\\inetpub\\wwwroot\\logbee.Frontend\\Configuration\\logbee.json

        {
            "LogBeeFrontendDomain": "logBee.dev",